 - The Tin Drum: The main character, Oskar, willingly stops aging, resulting in an adult male in the body of a toddler.
 Towards the end of the film, he meets a dwarf who appears to be an adult, but reveals that he's really close to one hundred years old.
 Like Oscar, he decided to stop aging, and says there are others like him.
 They mention that they could essentially become immortal if they wanted, invoking this trope.

-- Wolverine in the X-Men movies.
-All because of his Super Healing Factor.
+- Wolverine in the X-Men Film Series, because of his Super Healing Factor.
 He was born in 1823, but as of today, he still physically appears to be a buff as hell mid-to-late 30s.
 His powers constantly rejuvenate his cellular integrity rendering him seemingly ageless.
 He's not by any means immortal, he just ages at an incredibly slow rate, if at all.

 - Pai Mei from Kill Bill, maybe.
 If the story about him causing the Shaolin massacre in the year 1003 AD was completely true and not a case of In-Universe case of Memetic Mutation, yes.